-Christopher Clayton will enter his sixth year on campus, and second as assistant coach, during the 2018-19 season.
+Christopher Clayton completed his seventh year on campus, and second as assistant coach, during the 2018-19 season.
 Clayton played four years for the Hornets from 2013-17, before making the transition to assistant coach.
-The 2018-19 season will mark Clayton’s second as a member of the coaching staff.

 A three-time Big Sky all-academic selection, Clayton redshirted during his first year with the program (2013-14) before playing in the team’s singles and doubles lineups each of his last three years.